MahdiAkrami01/drouter/README.md

 Routes use standard iproute2 syntax:
 - IPv4: `<destination> via <gateway>`
 - IPv6: `<destination> via <gateway>`
-- Multiple routes: separate with semicolons
+- Multiple routes: Use semicolons OR newlines as separators
+- Both formats work: `route1;route2` or multi-line with one route per line

 ## Configuration